mne-tools/mne-nirs/README.rst

 **MNE-NIRS** is an `MNE <https://mne.tools>`_ compatible NIRS processing package.

-MNE already has support for most common analysis procedures (see `tutorial <https://mne.tools/stable/auto_tutorials/preprocessing/plot_70_fnirs_processing.html>`_), this package adds additional helper functions, algorithms, and plotting.
+MNE has support for some common analysis procedures (see `tutorial <https://mne.tools/stable/auto_tutorials/preprocessing/plot_70_fnirs_processing.html>`_), this package adds additional helper functions, algorithms, and plotting.
 Functionality that is widely used from this package may be merged in to MNE.

 Documentation